fewlinesofcode/FortunesAlgorithm/README.md

 `FortunesAlgorithm` is a Swift package for building Voronoi diagrams using Steven Fortune's algorithm.
 Algorithm guarantees `O(n log n)` worst-case running time and uses `O(n)` space.

+You can learn more about the project using [Documentation](https://github.com/fewlinesofcode/FortunesAlgorithm/blob/master/Documentation/Home.md)

 # Installing

 `FortunesAlgorithm` can be installed as any other Swift package.
 Add the following to the `dependencies` section of your `Package.swift`: